 For anyone who is wondering how to start eating healthier, or wants a basic understanding of what nutrients we need daily – it may be surprising to hear that our eating habits in India aren’t too far from what clinical studies have found to be healthy.

-Traditional Indian food is known for its diversity of nutrients and for being inherently balanced in its everyday food combinations.
+Traditional Indian cuisine is known for its diversity of nutrients and for being inherently balanced in its everyday food combinations.
 For example, dal and rice (a staple in India) together contain all nine essential amino acids (building blocks of protein) that we need to get from our diet.
 Apart from this, Indian cuisine is also rich in antioxidants, probiotics and dietary fibre, making them extremely nutritious and healthy .

 Over the years, though, our modern diet and lifestyles have changed the method of preparation of these food items.
 We now need to be conscious of the nutrients we consume and of what’s insufficient in our diet.